isomerpages/ncss-ssi/_about-us/Our Partners.md

 intervention design inputs.
 Where possible, SSI will assist with the course fee funding and administration of learning and development interventions.</p>
 <p>The partner should have the relevant expertise in the domain, management
 readiness and buy in to understand the needs of the sector.
-They partner should be able to devise strategies to develop capability solutions and have a readiness to deploy these initiatives and projects.</p>
+They should also be able to devise strategies to develop capability solutions and have a readiness to deploy these initiatives and projects.</p>
 <p>Please write to us at <a href="mailto:socialserviceinstitute@ncss.gov.sg" rel="noopener noreferrer nofollow" target="_blank">socialserviceinstitute@ncss.gov.sg</a> for
 partnership opportunities.</p>